Internships

 Summer Internships.
 An internship can be held during the academic year or during the summer.
 Please note that a summer internship, whether paid or unpaid, will require registering for a summer course, and that tuition be paid for those credits (for per-credit costs, see summer tuition.)
 Penn State does not permit registering in the fall for internship work completed during the summer.

 *LA495 vs. WMNST495.
-In order to receive credit in Women’s Studies, you need to find an internship that relates in some way to your feminist curriculum.
+In order to receive credit in Women’s, Gender, and Sexuality Studies, you need to find an internship that relates in some way to your feminist curriculum.
 And most majors do.
 If you land an internship that does not seem directly related, you can work with a faculty director and/or with the director of the department’s undergraduate programs to work out learning objectives and written work that would allow that internship to qualify.
 Otherwise, you can register for LA495, the course name for internships that are not related to your major—but that you want to do anyway!

 Number of Credits.
 Students can earn a maximum of 6 credits per internship, according to the following scale: